Bicyclist killed in crash with pickup in Wadena

 A 39-year-old Detroit Lakes man was killed when crossing Hwy 10 Thursday night in Wadena on his bicycle.

-The bicyclist, who's name was not yet released, was traveling north on Second Street and crossed over Hwy 10 against a red light, striking a Chevy Silverado broadside that was traveling west, according to a Minnesota State Patrol report.
+The bicyclist, Daniel John Cermack, was traveling north on Second Street and crossed over Hwy 10 against a red light, striking a 2009 Chevy Silverado broadside that was traveling west, according to a Minnesota State Patrol report.

 The crash occurred at about 11:15 p.m. with wet conditions as a rain and sleet mixture was falling.